 For example, Boxed, the US-based Wholesale retailer, provides users of their subscription service free priority shipping, along with rewards, exclusive deals & offers and “VIP customer service”.

 The retail industry is known to capitalize and adopt the latest innovation trends.
 While an online store still generates sales, retailers can no longer afford to ignore a mobile strategy.
 The numbers and success stories by retail brands show us a clear picture of how mobile has enabled them to increase customers and their sales.

-The key indicators should enable retailers to shift their services to a mobile platform so that they can provide users with an enhanced customer experience, engage and understand their requirements.
+The key indicators should enable retailers to shift their services to a mobile platform so that they can provide users with enhanced customer experience, engage and understand their requirements.